Trail descriptions in and around the San Francisco Bay Area

 Garmin Connect

-This is Garmin's new(er) website for logging the GPS data of your outdoor sporting activities online.
-It's the successor to MotionBased.
-(See below.)
+This is Garmin's website for logging the GPS data of your outdoor sporting activities online.
 What makes sites like this useful is the capability to do searches through all the activities of all the users of the site in order find GPS tracks for a particular trail or route in a particular area, of course.
-You don't have to be a member to search through other users' GPS tracks or to download them.
-The user interface of the site has a clean design and it's quite responsive.
-It represents a huge improvement over MotionBased in terms of usability, though it doesn't reach the expressive level of MTBGUru, below, in the combined representation of multiple activity tracks, as far as I've been able to figure out.
+The user interface of the site has a clean design and it's quite responsive, though it does experience the occasional hiccup and there are one or two usability issues that deserve to be addressed.
+You need to have an account in order to search for GPS tracks (which Garmin calls "activities"), but I believe it's free to sign-up.

 Blogs